-The SUNY Cortland Literacy Department is pleased to announce that we will be holding our 5th annual conference virtually.
-Our theme is Cultivating Self-Awareness with Critical Literacies through Anti-Racist andAnti-Oppressive Pedagogies.
+The SUNY Cortland Literacy Department is pleased to announce that we will be holding our 7th annual conference virtually.
 Details about the conference are below.

-We will be accepting proposals in the form of a panel, workshop, presentation, or discussion group (described in greater detail below).
-We encourage proposals from K-12 educators, college faculty, students, and more within as well as outside of SUNY Cortland.
-Proposals should seek to answer at least one of the following questions:
+For the 7th Annual SUNY Cortland Literacy Department Conference, we will accept proposals in the form of a panel, workshop, presentation, or discussion group (described in greater detail below).
+Our sessions led by faculty, graduate students, and K-12 teachers will strive to answer the following questions:

-The SUNY Cortland Literacy Department recognizes that we are not experts in anti-racism and anti-oppression work, and we are in a continuous state of reflecting and seeking knowledge about power, privilege, and oppression ourselves.
+The SUNY Cortland Literacy Department recognizes that we are not experts in anti-bias anti-racist work, and we are in a continuous state of reflecting and seeking knowledge about power, privilege, and oppression ourselves.
 We acknowledge the following about our collective:

-As a literacy education department, we believe it is our obligation to address and work to dismantle matters of oppression as relating to literacy practices in school spaces.
-And, as we position ourselves as predominantly white, our goal is to hold space for learning, reflection, and planning for action with respect to anti-racism and anti-oppression related to the teaching of literacy.
-In doing so, we strive to centralize the scholarship and experiences of Black, Indigenous, scholars of color and anti-racist educators deeply engrained in this work.
-We are comfortable in the knowledge that when grappling with certain topics, attendees and speakers have an enormous amount to teach us.
+As a literacy education department, we believe we must address and work to dismantle matters of oppression relating to literacy practices in school spaces.
+Our goal with this conference is to hold space for learning, reflection, and planning for action with respect to anti-bias, anti-racist literacy teaching.
+In doing so, we strive to centralize the scholarship and experiences of scholars and educators from the historically marginalized group who established and remain deeply engrained in this work.
+We are confident in the knowledge that when grappling with these specific topics, attendees and speakers have an enormous amount to teach us.
 We welcome these moments as they help to re-distribute the unearned power based on our collective positionalities and aid in continuing to disrupt our biases.